uwplse/Cassius/README.md

 This will produce the file `bench/fwt.rkt` and several files in `bench/css/` with the `.rkt` extension.
 These correspond to the FWTs and CSSWG files; comments in those files indicate which captured entry corresponds to which file.
-(The evaluator is free to verify that the capturing behaved correctly.)
+(The reviewer is free to verify that the capturing behaved correctly.)

 Note that capture script only captures files named `index.html`; each